High Dimensional Forecasting via Interpretable Vector Autoregression: Simulation Study

 \subsection{Lag Order Selection}

-While our primary intent in introducing the HVAR framework is better forecast performance and improved interpretability, one can also view HVAR as an approach for selecting lag order.
+While our primary intent in introducing the HLag framework is better point forecast performance and improved interpretability, one can also view HLag as an approach for selecting lag order.
 Below, we examine the performance of the proposed methods in estimating the maxlag matrix $\LL$ defined in Section \ref{sec:lag-struct-hier}.
-Based on an estimate $\hat\BB$ of the autoregressive coefficients, we can likewise define a matrix of estimated lag orders:
+Based on an estimate $\hat\PhiB$ of the autoregressive coefficients, we can likewise define a matrix of estimated lag orders:

-where we define $\hat\LL_{ij}=0$ if $\hat\BB_{ij}^{(\ell)}=0$ for all $\ell$.
+where we define $\hat\LL_{ij}=0$ if $\hat\PhiB_{ij}^{(\ell)}=0$ for all $\ell$.
 It is well known in the regularized regression literature (cf., \citealt{leng2006note}) that the optimal tuning parameter for prediction is different from that for support recovery.
-Nonetheless, in this section we will proceed with the rolling cross-validation procedure used previously with only two minor modifications intended to ameliorate the tendency of cross-validation to select a value of $\lambda$ that is smaller than optimal for support recovery.
-First, we cross-validate a relaxed version of the regularized methods in which the estimated nonzero coefficients are refit using ridge regression.
+Nonetheless, in this section we will proceed with the cross-validation procedure used previously with only two minor modifications intended to ameliorate the tendency of cross-validation to select a value of $\lambda$ that is smaller than optimal for support recovery.
+First, we cross-validate a relaxed version of the regularized methods in which the estimated nonzero coefficients are refit using ridge regression, as detailed in Section \ref{RVARappendix} of the appendix.
 This modification makes the MSFE more sensitive to $\hat{\LL}_{ij}$ being larger than necessary.
-Second, we use the ``one-standard-error rule'' heuristic discussed in \cite{elements}, in which we select the largest value of $\lambda$ whose MSFE is no more than one standard error above that of the best performing model (since we favor the most parsimonious model that does approximately as well as any other).
+Second, we use the ``one-standard-error rule'' discussed in \cite{elements}, in which we select the largest value of $\lambda$ whose MSFE is no more than one standard error above that of the best performing model (since we favor the most parsimonious model that does approximately as well as any other).

-We measure a procedure's lag order selection performances based on the sum of absolute differences between $\LL$ and $\hat{\LL}$:
+We consider Scenario 1 to 5 and estimate a $VAR_k(12)$.
+A procedure's lag order selection accuracy is measured based on the sum of absolute differences between $\LL$ and $\hat{\LL}$ and the maximum absolute differences between $\LL$ and $\hat{\LL}$: